AlejandroBeldaFernandez/CALMOPS-Pipeline-for-monitoring-Drift/README.md

 # CALMOPS – A Pipeline for Monitoring Drift

+> [!IMPORTANT]
+> **Note:** The MLOps component of this project is currently under active development.
+Some features may be experimental or subject to change.

 **CalmOps** is a comprehensive, Python-based pipeline for monitoring *data drift* and *model drift* in machine learning systems.
 It is designed to be a robust and production-ready MLOps tool.

 The core of the project is a pipeline that can be triggered with new data, which then performs drift analysis and model evaluation.
 The results are visualized in a web dashboard based on Streamlit.